opds-community/drafts/odl-1.0.md

 ### 5.4.
 Interacting with a Checkout Link

+**Expected Behavior**

-In order to create a Checkout, an ODL client  <em class="rfc">must</em> send a `POST` request to the Checkout Link with all the required parameters.
+* In order to create a Checkout, an ODL client  <em class="rfc">must</em> send a `POST` request to the Checkout Link with all the required parameters.

-In the case of a successful interaction with a Checkout Link, the server  <em class="rfc">must</em> return a valid Readium License Status Document (as defined in [[LSD](#normative-references)]) with a `201` ("Created") HTTP status code.
+* In the case of a successful interaction with a Checkout Link, the server  <em class="rfc">must</em> return a valid Readium License Status Document as defined in [[LSD](#normative-references)] with a `201` HTTP status code.

-If a Checkout with the same `id` and `checkout_id` was created before, the server  <em class="rfc">must</em> return a `303` ("See Other") HTTP status code, with the Location header pointing to the Readium License Status Document that was previously created.

-The server  <em class="rfc">must</em> NOT update the Checkout with the new parameters sent by the client in this case.
+* If a Checkout with the same `id` and `checkout_id` was created before, the server  <em class="rfc">must</em> return a `303` HTTP status code, with the `Location` header pointing to the Readium License Status Document that was previously created.<br />The server  <em class="rfc">must not</em> update the Checkout with the new parameters sent by the client in this case.

-The LCP Status Document  <em class="rfc">must</em> contain at least two links:
+The Readium License Status Document returned by the server <em class="rfc">must</em> contain at least two links:

-* a link identified by the self relationship, that points back to this LCP Status Document
+* a link identified by the `self` relation, that points back to this LCP Status Document
-* at least one link to acquire the Checkout's license file, identified by the license relationship
+* at least one link to acquire the Checkout's license file, identified by the `license` relation

+**Failure Modes**

 A server  <em class="rfc">must</em> respond with a Problem Details JSON Object as defined in [[RFC7807](#normative-references)] whenever a `4xx` or a `5xx` HTTP status code is sent back to the client.